OfficeDev/hands-on-labs/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/CalendarQuickStartLab.md

 [//]: # (Remove if doing v2)

-## Exercise 1: Create a new project using Azure Active Directory authentication

-In this first step, you will create a new ASP.NET MVC project using the **Graph AAD Auth v1 Starter Project** template and log in to your app and generate access tokens for calling the Graph API.

-1. Launch Visual Studio 2015 and select **New**, **Project**.
-  1. Search the installed templates for **Graph** and select the **Graph AAD Auth v1 Starter Project** template.
-  1. Name the new project **CalendarWebApp** and click **OK**.

-1. Press F5 to compile and launch your new application in the default browser.
-  1. Once the Graph and AAD Auth Endpoint Starter page appears, click **Sign in** and login to your Office 365 adminsitrator account.
-  1. Review the permissions the application is requesting, and click **Accept**.
-  1. Now that you are signed into your application, exercise 1 is complete!

 ## Exercise 2: Access Calendar through Microsoft Graph SDK

 In this exercise, you will build on exercise 1 to connect to the Microsoft Graph